jjshawshaw/MKS21X-FinalProject/README.md

 01.17.19
 - modified toHex method to make it easier to convert to bytes
-- wrote algortihm to convert hex code to bytes
+- wrote algorithm to convert hex code to bytes

 01.18.19